RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 These are the big questions that people struggle with when faced with evil and suffering in the world.
 However, Christians don't believe that evil and suffering prove God doesn't exist, quite the opposite in fact.

-When God created the world, he gave humans free will; the freedom to make their own choices.
+The Misuse of Free Will When God created the world, he gave humans free will; the freedom to make their own choices.
 So evil and suffering is a direct result of some humans making poor choices, which brings about all the bad stuff going on in the world (moral evil).
-God doesn't interfere in our choices, even when we hurt someone else.
+God's not to blame for suffering, humans are responsible.

 A Result of the Fall Since the Fall - when Adam and Eve disobeyed God and were thrown out of the Garden of Eden - the world has been filled with sin, which in turn has resulted in the suffering experienced by many people around the world.

-Suffering has a Purpose Christians believe that suffering has a purpose; it can teach us things, make us grateful for things and also cause us to reach out and help others.
-It can also bring us closer to God.
+Suffering has a Purpose Christians believe that suffering has a purpose; it can teach them things, make them grateful for what they have, and also cause them to reach out and help others.
+It can also bring them closer to God as they reach out to him for support.